OSGeo/PROJ/docs/source/apps/projinfo.rst

     this returns the results as if all the grids where available.
     The ``discard_missing`` strategy discards results that involve grids not present in the PROJ resource directories.
+    The ``known_available`` strategy discards results that involve grids not present in the PROJ resource directories and that are not known of the CDN.
+    This is the default strategy is :envvar:`PROJ_NETWORK` is set to ``ON``.

     .. note:: only used for coordinate operation computation